locka99/opcua/docs/client.md

 The server's .der file was automatically stored in `./pki/trusted` because we told the client to automatically trust the server.
-The name of this file is derived from information in the certificate and its thumbprint to make it unique.
+The name of this file is derived from information in the certificate and its thumbprint to make a unique file.

 If we had told the client not to trust the server, the cert would have appeared under `/pki/rejected` and we would need to move it manually moved it into the `/pki/trusted` folder.
+This is what you should do in production.

 ### Retry policy